Legal & Policies

 • Modal is SOC 2 Type II certified, attesting to the implementation and effective maintenance of security, availability, confidentiality, and data protection controls over an extended period, verified by an independent auditor.

-• Modal is HIPAA compliant and offers Business Associate Agreements (BAA) for health data.
+• Modal is HIPAA-compliant and offers the signing of Business Associate Agreements (BAA) for health data.

-• Modal contractually commits to a least-privilege approach: it never views, uses, or accesses source code, function inputs and outputs, or data stored in its clients' images and volumes.
+• Modal contractually commits to a least-privilege approach: it never accesses, uses, or consults the source code, function inputs and outputs, or data stored in its clients' images and volumes.

-• Containers are isolated using gVisor technology (open-source sandboxing developed by Google, used in Google Cloud Run and Google Kubernetes Engine), ensuring defense in depth at the lowest operating system level.
+• Containers are isolated by gVisor technology (open-source sandboxing developed by Google, used in Google Cloud Run and Google Kubernetes Engine), ensuring defense in depth at the lowest level of the operating system.

 • All data is encrypted in transit via TLS 1.3 and at rest via AES-256.

 • The client (Thomas LEQUEUX Consulting) retains full intellectual property rights over their data.
-Modal may only use aggregated and de-identified data for internal purposes (platform improvement).
+Modal can only use aggregated and de-identified data for internal purposes (platform improvement).

-• No user data is written to the GPU container's disk; processing is performed entirely in RAM.
+• No user data is written to the GPU container's disk; processing is done entirely in RAM.

 • The container automatically shuts down after a period of inactivity (scale-to-zero).